๐Ÿ›Biostatistics

 Why This Matters

-Bias is the silent saboteur of research validity, and biostatistics exams will test whether you can identify when, why, and how different biases distort study findings.
-You're not just being tested on definitions—you need to understand the underlying mechanisms that introduce systematic error into research.
-This means recognizing whether a bias affects who gets into a study, how data is collected, or how results are interpreted and shared.
+Bias introduces systematic error into research, and biostatistics exams will test whether you can identify when, why, and how different biases distort study findings.
+You're not just being tested on definitions.
+You need to understand the mechanisms that cause the error and recognize whether a bias affects who gets into a study, how data is collected, or how results are interpreted and shared.

-The biases you'll encounter fall into distinct categories based on where in the research process they occur: participant selection, data collection, analysis, and dissemination.
-Mastering these categories helps you quickly diagnose problems in study design and propose solutions—exactly what FRQs demand.
-Don't just memorize names—know what stage of research each bias threatens and what strategies prevent it.
+The biases you'll encounter fall into categories based on where in the research process they occur: participant selection, data collection, analysis, and dissemination.
+Knowing these categories helps you quickly diagnose problems in study design and propose fixes.
+Don't just memorize names.
+Know what stage of research each bias threatens and what strategies prevent it.

 Biases in Participant Selection